Commuting symplectomorphisms and Dehn twists in divisors

-\begin{remark} Theorem~\ref{th:ell_rel} holds when $f,g$ commute only up to Hamiltonian isotopy, and more generally when $fg^{-1}$ is isomorphic to $\id$ in the Donaldson category whose objects are symplectomorphisms of $X$ and $Hom(f,g)=HF(fg^{-1})$; the proofs require only minor modifications.
-On the other hand, we cannot weaken the condition that $f,\phi$ strictly commute in Proposition~\ref{prop:hf_bound_fixp_notrans}. \end{remark}
+\begin{remark} Theorem~\ref{th:ell_rel} holds when $f,g$ commute only up to Hamiltonian isotopy, and more generally when $fg^{-1}$ is isomorphic to $\id$ in the Donaldson category, whose objects are symplectomorphisms of $X$ and $Hom(f,g)=HF^*(fg^{-1})$; the proofs require only minor modifications.
+In Proposition~\ref{prop:hf_bound_fixp_notrans}, $f,g$ can also be allowed to commute up to Hamiltonian isotopy. \end{remark}